david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 # Introduction

-The purpose of this tutorial is to outline and show by example the necessary steps for implementing custom layers when using the Intel® Distribution of OpenVINO™ toolkit.
-To show the base steps that apply to all custom layers, a simple custom layer performing the hyperbolic cosine function (*cosh*) will be used to show the following:
+This tutorial outlines the steps for implementing custom layers and provides examples using the Intel® Distribution of OpenVINO™ toolkit.
+To show the basic steps that apply to all custom layers, a simple custom layer performing the hyperbolic cosine function (*cosh*) will be used to illustrate:

 - Setting up and installing prerequisites
 - Using the Model Extension Generator to generate the extension libraries and function stubs
-- Using Model Optimizer to generate the example model IR files
+- Using the Model Optimizer to generate the example model IR files
 - Implementing the Inference Engine extension for the example model to run on CPU and GPU

-Currently, this tutorial and the Model Extension Generator tool used support creating custom layers for CPU and GPU devices.
-Support for the Myriad (VPU) will be available by the end of 2019 and support for any other devices is yet to be announced.
+Currently, this tutorial and the Model Extension Generator tool support creating custom layers for CPU and GPU devices.
+Support for the Myriad (VPU) will be available by the end of 2019.
+Support for other devices is yet to be announced.

 # Before You Start

 ## Installation of the Intel® Distribution of OpenVINO™ toolkit 2019 R1.1 for Linux*

-This tutorial assumes that you have already installed the Intel® Distribution of OpenVINO™ toolkit 2019 R1.1 for Linux* into the default */opt/intel/openvino* directory.
-If you are using a different version, please refer to the top [README.md](../README.md) to find the correct tutorial for your version.
+This tutorial assumes that you have already installed the [Intel® Distribution of OpenVINO™ toolkit 2019 R1.1 for Linux*](https://software.intel.com/openvino-toolkit/choose-download/free-download-linux) into the default */opt/intel/openvino* directory.
+If you are using a different version, please refer to the top [README.md](../README.md) to find the correct tutorial.
 If you have installed the toolkit to a different directory, you will need to change the directory paths that include "*/opt/intel/openvino*" in the commands below to point to your installation directory.

-The Intel® Distribution of OpenVINO™ toolkit includes the [Model Optimizer](https://docs.openvinotoolkit.org/2019_R1.1/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) which is configured for use with the different model frameworks during the "Model Optimizer Configuration Steps" installation step.
-As an example, this tutorial uses a TensorFlow framework model and assumes that you have already configured the Model Optimizer for use with TensorFlow.
-If during installation you had not configured the Model Optimizer for all the frameworks or not for TensorFlow explicitly, please be sure to do so following the steps for [Configuring the Model Optimizer](https://docs.openvinotoolkit.org/2019_R1.1/_docs_MO_DG_prepare_model_Config_Model_Optimizer.html) to configure for using the TensorFlow framework.
+The Intel® Distribution of OpenVINO™ toolkit includes the [Model Optimizer](https://docs.openvinotoolkit.org/2019_R1.1/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).
+This tutorial uses a TensorFlow framework model and assumes that you have already configured the Model Optimizer for use with TensorFlow.
+If you did not configure the Model Optimizer for all the frameworks or not for TensorFlow explicitly during installation, be sure to do so following the steps for [Configuring the Model Optimizer](https://docs.openvinotoolkit.org/2019_R1.1/_docs_MO_DG_prepare_model_Config_Model_Optimizer.html) before proceeding.

-If you need to install the Intel® Distribution of OpenVINO™ toolkit, the Linux* package can be downloaded from [Intel® Distribution of OpenVINO™ toolkit](https://software.intel.com/openvino-toolkit/choose-download/free-download-linux).
-Select the "Register and Download" button to get started and then later on the "Intel® Distribution of OpenVINO™ toolkit for Linux*" download page, select "2019 R1.1" from the "Choose a Version" drop-down menu.
-The link to the [Installation Guide](https://docs.openvinotoolkit.org/2019_R1.1/_docs_install_guides_installing_openvino_linux.html#install-external-dependencies) is provided on the download page.
-During installation, please be sure to follow the option to configure the Model Optimizer for all frameworks (recommended), or at least include the TensorFlow framework.

 After installing the Intel® Distribution of OpenVINO™ toolkit, the *classification_sample* executable binary will be located in the directory *~/inference_engine_samples_build/intel64/Release*.
 This tutorial will use the *classification_sample* executable to run the example model.

 # Custom Layers
 Custom layers are neural network model layers that are not natively supported by a given model framework.
 This tutorial demonstrates how to run inference on topologies featuring custom layers allowing you to plug in your own implementation for existing or completely new layers.

-Additional information on custom layers and the Intel® Distribution of OpenVINO™ toolkit can be found in the [Customize Model Optimizer](https://docs.openvinotoolkit.org/2019_R1.1/_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer.html) and [Inference Engine Kernels Extensibility](https://docs.openvinotoolkit.org/2019_R1.1/_docs_IE_DG_Integrate_your_kernels_into_IE.html) documentation.
+Additional information on custom layers and the Intel® Distribution of OpenVINO™ toolkit can be found in [Customize Model Optimizer](https://docs.openvinotoolkit.org/2019_R1.1/_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer.html) and [Inference Engine Kernels Extensibility](https://docs.openvinotoolkit.org/2019_R1.1/_docs_IE_DG_Integrate_your_kernels_into_IE.html).

 The [Model Optimizer](https://docs.openvinotoolkit.org/2019_R1.1/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) searches the list of known layers for each layer contained in the input model topology before building the model's internal representation, optimizing the model, and producing the Intermediate Representation files.
 If your topology contains layers that are not in the list of known layers for the supported model framework, the Model Optimizer considers the layers to be custom.
 The list of known layers is different for each specific supported model framework.
-To see the framework layers that are supported by the Model Optimizer, refer to the [Supported Frameworks Layers](https://docs.openvinotoolkit.org/2019_R1.1/_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.html) documentation.
+To see the framework layers that are supported by the Model Optimizer, refer to [Supported Frameworks Layers](https://docs.openvinotoolkit.org/2019_R1.1/_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.html).

 The [Inference Engine](https://docs.openvinotoolkit.org/2019_R1.1/_docs_IE_DG_Deep_Learning_Inference_Engine_DevGuide.html) loads the layers from the input model IR files into the specified device plugin, which will search a list of known layer implementations for the device.
 If your topology contains layers that are not in the list of known layers for the device, the Inference Engine considers the layer to be unsupported and reports an error.
 To see the layers that are supported by each device plugin for the Inference Engine, refer to the [Supported Devices](https://docs.openvinotoolkit.org/2019_R1.1/_docs_IE_DG_supported_plugins_Supported_Devices.html) documentation.
 **Note:** Unsupported layers for a device does not necessarily mean that a custom layer is required.
-The [Heterogeneous Plugin](https://docs.openvinotoolkit.org/2019_R1.1/_docs_IE_DG_supported_plugins_HETERO.html) may be used to run an inference model on multiple devices allowing the unsupported layers on one device to "fallback" to run on another device (e.g. CPU) that does support those layers.
+The [Heterogeneous Plugin](https://docs.openvinotoolkit.org/2019_R1.1/_docs_IE_DG_supported_plugins_HETERO.html) may be used to run an inference model on multiple devices allowing the unsupported layers on one device to "fallback" to run on another device (e.g., CPU) that does support those layers.

 ## The Custom Layer Implementation Workflow
 When implementing a custom layer for your pre-trained model in the Intel® Distribution of OpenVINO™ toolkit, you will need to add extensions to both the Model Optimizer and the Inference Engine.